 Gallaudet University currently offers four graduate certificate programs, which are designed to meet current and pressing needs of professionals and practitioners.
 Each certificate program includes a set of related graduate-level courses leading to a Graduate Certificate that demonstrates successful completion of the curriculum.
 These programs are limited to students with at least a Bachelor's degree.
 Courses may be applied to graduate degree programs and are often taken in conjunction with a regular graduate degree.

 Summer Programs offers an array of academic and enrichment programs and courses, including academic programs and sports camps for youth, programs for seniors, graduate and undergraduate courses, leadership and professional studies programs, ASL instruction, and special event planning.
 Programs may be offered on-campus, online, or on-site.
 CCS also offers program opportunities for motivated learners throughout the academic year via its seminars, certificate programs, and workshops designed to promote career development and enhancement, personal growth and life-long learning.

 Professional Studies and Extension Programs

 Professional Studies (PST) courses provide deaf, hard of hearing, and hearing professionals with skills that lead to advancing their professional credentials.
 These courses carry college credit and students receive a grade report upon completion of each semester.
-While PST courses offered through the Graduate School and Professional Programs are not applied to degree programs at Gallaudet University, they may be transferable to other universities and often satisfy requirements for professional development.
+While PST courses offered through the Graduate School and Continuing Studies are not applied to degree programs at Gallaudet University, they may be transferable to other universities and often satisfy requirements for professional development.
 Some PST courses are offered as clusters that lead to professional certificates.

 English Language Institute (ELI)